mr19331/snix-snax/README.md

 Character quantity is controlled for input fields  (5-15 characters)   users cannot enter a one letter username or password.

+<u>Flash Messages</u>:
+Successful submission of registration or login triggers a message to the user Incorrect entry of password or username triggers a user message without specifying which case Attempting to use a username that is already in use triggers a similar message

 **Adding and Editing a recipe**

 Submission of the add recipe or edit recipe form with a blank field  triggers an error message to the user Validation is indicated to the user when filling input fields by use of a red ( warning ) or green colored line for the input

-Character type  is controlled for each input field -- only numbers between 0-9 and alphabetical characters are accepted the user is informed with  tooltip if unacceptable entries are made.
+<u>Character Type </u>:  is controlled for each input field -- only numbers between 0-9 and alphabetical characters are accepted
+the user is informed with  tooltip if unacceptable entries are made.

-Character quantity is controlled for input fields  (5-200 characters)   users cannot enter a recipe that is excessively long.
+<u>Character Quantity</u> : is controlled for input fields  (5-200 characters)   users cannot enter a recipe that is excessively long.

+<u>Cancel action</u>    The edit recipe form has both a  cancel and edit button, in case the user changes their mind.

-Buttons are clearly marked, only one option on add recipe form  to submit 2 buttons on edit recipe form user can choose to continue with edit or cancel
+<u>Buttons</u>: are clearly marked, only one option on add recipe form  to submit
+2 buttons on edit recipe form user can choose to continue with edit or cancel

+<u>Flash Message</u>  Users receive a flash message to confirm that their edit was successful and that their recipe was added.

 **Deleting a recipe**

-Accidental deletion of a recipe by a user
+<u>Accidental deletion of a recipe</u> of a recipe by a user
-User receives a  modal warning that the deletion cannot be undone and asked whether they wish to proceed Originally the warning was given from a browser alert but my mentor suggested using a modal for more delivery control even if the modal warning involves more actions by the user
+by a user is avoided by the use of a modal triggered when the user clicks the delete button User receives a warning that the deletion cannot be undone and asked whether they wish to proceed The user can cancel the deletion or proceed

-**Conditional Access to site areas**

-Users state is used to  restrict user access to site areas and activities :

-<u>Nav bar links</u>

-Users that are not logged in, have access to signup, login logout and home menu links Session users can access home, logout, add a recipe and recipe box links

-Admin users can access home, manage categories, add recipe, logout

-<u>Recipe Buttons</u>

-Edit and delete buttons are only displayed to recipe owners

-##Defensive Design Features to be added
+<u>Flash message</u>  the user is notified with a flash  message when the deletion is confirmed

+**Future defensive design to implement**
-Admin login is currently based on username which is open to bruteforce.
+Admin login is currently based on username this is not ideal
-A better solution is to adjust admin login to a  key:value pair in users section This allows for more than one admin login on the team.
+A better solution is to adjust admin login to a  key:value pair in users section This allows for more than one admin login on the team and is more secure.

 Salt and hash additions to the username and passwords are currently basic and for more security they should be improved.

-​

 ##     Technologies Used